HorizonEmuTeam/Horizon-Emu/README.md

     <strong>Horizon Emu is an application that allows you to run Windows x86_64 applications on your Android device</strong>
   </p>

 <strong>Important: There is [fake Horizon Emu](https://play.google.com/store/apps/details?id=com.chahal.horiz) in Google Play Store.
-Please, report this application, it's not official and paid.
+Please, report this application, it's not official, paid, and may contain viruses.
 Thanks</strong>

 ----